deep-security/deep-security-py/README.md

 A unified python SDK for the Deep Security APIs

+**Work in progess: This SDK is being actively worked on and the current state provides a minimum amount of functionality**

 ## History

 Deep Security has two APIs that complement each other; one via a SOAP interface (the classic API), and a REST interface (the new API).
 New functionality is being implemented in the REST interface, classic functionality sits in the SOAP API.